tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 We’d stopped at the end of a narrow, one-way street hemmed in by two monolithic brick buildings.
 The right bumper was tilted down, and the tire was stuck.

 Mom turned and signed: *STAY.* She stepped out to check the damage.
-My body trembled, nearly convulsing from the shock.
+My body trembled, nearly convulsing from the surprise of it all.

 Henry grabbed my hand.